Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - Teamwork

-As you can see in the sample in the above example, the resume showcases the candidate’s educational background and relevant experiences in internships, courses, volunteer work and skills, making it clear that the candidate has transferable skills and expertise that could be utilised in the job they are applying for.
+As you can see in the sample above, the resume showcases the education of the job applicant and relevant experiences in internships, courses or volunteer work, as well as their skills to show that candidates have transferable skills and experience that could be used in the job they are applying for.

 Contact Information: